Student Loan Interest Deduction

 You'll need your 1098-E form to determine how much interest on student loans you paid for the year.
 If you are qualified, you will receive the form by January 31 of each year, either through the mail or through your online account.

-You will automatically receive form 1098-E, a student loan interest deduction form, in the mail or via email if you paid more than $600 in interest in 2021.
+You will automatically receive form 1098-E, a student loan interest deduction form, in the mail or via email if you paid more than $600 in interest.
 Due to the federally held loans' interest rates being frozen at 0% and the suspension of payments for the majority of the year, you might have paid less than that total.
 If you are still eligible, you may still deduct the amount you did paid.

 Ask your student loan servicer or private lender to issue you a student loan interest deduction document if you don't already have one.
 Your online account portal might also have a copy of the form and information about the amount of interest you paid.